zhenliu26/Lab7-Geoparsing/README.md

 ## Introduction
 Using Python for geoparsing and mapping .txt files.
 ## Result
+The outputs are a spatial footprint map and a word frequency plot.
+Here are the result.
+!(Spatial Footprint Map)[images/FootprintMap.png]
 ## Desicusion
 tell how you developed it, if there were any major challenges (and how you debugged them)
 ## question